Grillmast/Grillmast/README.md

 ### About Me

-Welcome to my profile.
-I am a student at the University of Denver, currently focused on server-side development as part of my pursuit of coding proficiency.
-I am working diligently to gain expertise in this field, and plan to expand my knowledge to include Python and Django in the near future.
+I am an enthusiastic developer currently immersed in the process of learning Django and Python.
+I successfully completed the Full-Stack bootcamp at the University of Denver.
+My passion lies in back-end development and APIs.
+I am actively refining my skills through the creation of personal projects.

 ### Languages and Tools 🛠